UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 this may only be of interest to anyone who wishes to keep this community-supported project going.

-this section will go over what HTML5's [Setup.sh]() does in detail.
+this section will go over what [HTML5Setup.sh](#html5setupsh-build-script) does in detail.
 - we will perform an `emscripten toolchain` upgrade when explaining this
 	- some reasons for upgrading the emscripten toolchain include:
 		- bug fixes